Call Houston DWI Attorney Tad Nelson today!

-Once convicted for Driving While Intoxicated (DWI) in Texas, the defendant will have to address a number of challenges.
+Once convicted for Driving While Intoxicated (DWI) in Texas, the defendant will have to address numerous challenges.
 These challenges include the financial costs associated with responding to criminal charges, jail time, driving restrictions, and more.
 The severity of the penalties for DWI are multifaceted and intended as a deterrent for would-be offenders.

-One of the main deterrents, and most subtle of consequences for being convicted of Drunk Driving in Houston, is a court ordered requirement for the installation of a Breath Alcohol Ignition Interlock Device (BAIID) which is also often referred to simply as an Ignition Interlock Device (IID) or a Vehicle Breathalyzer.
+One of the main deterrents, and most subtle of consequences for being convicted of Drunk Driving in Houston, is a court-ordered requirement for the installation of a Breath Alcohol Ignition Interlock Device (BAIID).
+These devices are also referred to as an Ignition Interlock Device (IID) or a Vehicle Breathalyzer.

 Facing Prosecution for Drunk Driving?
 Call Tad at 713-489-7373.

 About Auto Breathalyzers

 The purpose of the ignition interlock device is to test the breath of the driver to determine if they’re intoxicated before allowing the vehicle to start.

 In order to start the vehicle, the driver is required to blow into the device for a quick Blood Alcohol Content test which will determine if the driver is below the lawful blood alcohol limit.
 If the driver is above their legal limit, or if the machine detects alcohol on the breath of the driver, the vehicle will not start.